Luther Lindsay: Early career

 Luther Goodall was born on a farm outside Norfolk, Virginia, on December 30, 1924.
 He moved to Sedalia but later resided in Gibsonville, North Carolina, and later played college football for Norfolk State and nearby Hampton Institute where he was also a CIAA wrestling champion.
 Although excelling in athletics as an All-American Negro tackle-guard, state segregation laws prohibited him from playing against white athletes.
-He played two years of professional football in Hamilton and Victoria for the Canadian Football League.
 Lindsey began wrestling professionally making his debut in 1950 or 1951.
 Taking the surname of his wife, Gertrude Lindsey, his earliest recorded match was against Al Tucker in Chicago, Illinois, for promoter Leonard Schwartz on November 21, 1951.

 As early as 1953, Lindsay was billed as the U.S. Colored or Negro Heavyweight Champion.
 He was one of the few African-Americans in professional wrestling and, in accordance with state segregation laws at the time, he was only allowed to travel with and compete against other African-American wrestlers during his early career.
 One of his most frequent opponents was Shag Thomas who he later claimed knew better than any other opponent.
 During the late 1950s, he became the first African-American south of Washington, D.C., to compete in a wrestling event when he faced Ron Wright in Kingsport, Tennessee.
 Although the National Guard was brought in amid fears of rioting, the crowd unexpectedly favored Lindsay against Wright.
 As a result of Lindsay's success in the area, other African-American wrestlers were also brought into the area such as Bearcat Wright and Bobcat Brown.